-DOmath (Duke Opportunities in Mathematics) is a new summer research program in mathematics at Duke, starting in summer 2017.
-It is an eight-week summer program open to all Duke undergraduates.
+DOmath (Duke Opportunities in Mathematics) is an eight-week summer research program in mathematics, open to all Duke undergraduates.
 DOmath is a program for collaborative student research in all areas of mathematics.
 The program consists of groups of 2-3 undergraduate students working together on a single project.
-Each team will be led by a faculty mentor assisted by a graduate student.
+Each project will be led by a faculty mentor assisted by a graduate student.

 Students are encouraged to participate in the many summer REU programs held at a variety of schools around the country.